-It seems like there are more houseplants that are toxic, in varying degrees, than there are safe.
+It seems like there are more toxic houseplants, in varying degrees, than there are safe.
+The same with outdoor plants.

-Something which is toxic (containing some type of a poisonous substance) doesn’t necessarily mean it’ll cause death.
-There are many mildly to moderately toxic houseplants which will only cause irritation of the mouth, a skin rash and/or a bit of vomiting.
+If something is toxic (containing some poisonous substance) doesn’t necessarily mean it’ll cause death.
+Houseplant toxicity levels vary.
+Many mildly to moderately toxic houseplants will only cause mouth irritation, a bit of an upset stomach, skin irritation, and/or vomiting.

-On the other end, there are select plants that when ingested will cause liver failure or even death.
-Be informed.
+On the other end, there are select plants that, when ingested, will cause liver failure, kidney failure, or even death.
+Pet owners, be informed!

 Get to Know Your Pets and their Habits

-Just know that some plants are toxic for dogs, others for cats and many for both.
-Horses I’m not even touching on here because hopefully, you don’t live with a horse in your home!
+Just know that some plants are toxic for dogs, others for cats, and many for both.
+Horses I’m not even touching on here because hopefully, you don’t live with a horse inside your home!

 Why do cats and dogs chew on houseplants?

-To aid digestion.
-When pets are feeling gassy or slight nausea and they can’t get any grass, chewing on and ingesting plants make them feel better.
+• To aid digestion.
+When pets are feeling gassy or slightly nauseous and can’t get any grass, chewing on and ingesting a small amount of a plant makes them feel better.

-With some houseplants, it’s a texture thing.
-My San Francisco kitty Ivan loved to chew on my bromeliads (which are on the safe list by the way) because their leaves are nice & crunchy.
+• With some houseplants, it’s a texture thing.
+My San Francisco kitty Ivan loved to chew on my bromeliads (which are on the safe list by the way) because their leaves are nice and crunchy.
 Just like how we love to munch away on potato chips!

 How to prevent your pet from chewing on houseplants

 Cayenne pepper.
-It can be sprinkled in the plant or made into a spray.
+It can be sprinkled on the plant or made into a spray.
 Just know that if you use too much, it can cause irritation.

 Aluminum foil.
-Scrunch it a bit & put it in the pot.
+Scrunch it a bit and put it in the pot.
 Cats especially don’t like the sound or feel of it.
-It’s definitely not the best look unless of course, you have a Star Trek theme going on in your house!
+It’s definitely not the best look unless, of course, you have a Star Trek theme going on in your house!

 Use a safe or non-toxic plant, like a Ponytail Palm or a Neanthe Bella Palm, as an attractant or decoy.
-Place it where your pet can easily get to it & maybe they’ll leave the others alone.
+You’ll find more safe plants listed below.
+Place it where your pet can easily get to it and maybe he or she will leave the others alone.

 Keep them out of reach.
 Hang your houseplants or put them on top of shelves, cabinets, etc. You could also try a tall plant stand (if your pet doesn’t knock it over!).